 You Don’t Know What You Don’t Know (And That’s Okay)

 Many pregnant women create a birth plan, which helps them feel safe and prepared for childbirth.
-In our phone and video therapy sessions during COVID-19, we recognize that the birth plan you created has necessarily been disrupted by the reality of the pandemic, leading to heightened stress and a huge amount of uncertainty.
-Even without those complications, childbirth itself can be a surprising event—it may be easy, hard, traumatic, or perfectly fine.
+Childbirth can be a surprising event—it may be easy, hard, traumatic, or perfectly fine.
 You don’t know what you don’t know.
 And that’s okay.

 You Need the Right People Around You, However That Looks